getflywheel/legal/tos.md

 Host does not intend to and shall have no obligation to systematically monitor the content that is submitted, stored, distributed or disseminated by Client via the Website.
-An Acceptable Use Policy (“AUP”) is in effect for the Hosting Services [provide link to the AUP].
+An Acceptable Use Policy ("AUP") is in effect for the Hosting Services.
 Any violation of the AUP may result in the immediate cancellation or suspension of any or all Services without warning.

+### 3.3 Copyright

+Host respects the intellectual property of others and requests that Client does too.
+Host shall respond to notices of alleged copyright infringement if they comply with the law, and such notices should be reported using Host's DMCA process.
+We reserve the right to delete or disable content alleged to be infringing and terminate accounts of repeat infringers.
+Host's designated agent for notice of alleged copyright infringement on the Services is:

+Copyright Agent

+> Fancy Chap, Inc.
+> 1111 N. 13th St #208
+> Omaha, NE 68102
+> dmca@getflywheel.com

 ## 4. Fees and Taxes.